Bestine/FinanceInsightsStream/README.md

 ## **Project Objectives**

-- **Data Extraction**: Pull data from Google Analytics (Google Merchandise Store) using the Google Analytics API.
+- **Data Extraction**: Pull data from AlphaVintage using the Google Analytics API.
 - **Data Storage**: Store the extracted data in a PostgreSQL database for efficient querying and analysis.
 - **Data Orchestration**: Automate the data extraction and loading process using Apache Airflow.
 - **Data Visualization**: Develop interactive dashboards using Streamlit to analyze and present insights from the data.